-However, I agree with Kahane that the size and age of the universe is irrelevant to the question of objective value.
-I also agree that we aren’t significant in the sense of being worthy of attention given the fact of the immensity of time and space.
-So I do think the cruz of the issue of whether we are significant has to do with values.
+However, I agree with Kahane that the size and age of the universe are irrelevant to the question of objective value.
+I also agree that we aren’t significant in the sense of being worthy of attention merely given the fact of the immensity of time and space.
+So I do think the crux of the issue of whether we are significant has to do with values.

 Hughes argues that “it is a sense of causal, rather than value, insignificance that is central to the sense that we are cosmically insignificant.”
 And that’s because “causally speaking, we really are insignificant from the point of view of the whole Universe.”
-However, if our causal powers were infinitely larger—say we could control stars and galaxies or warp spacetime—then we wouldn’t feel as cosmically insignificant.
-Perhaps “the causal-powers explanation might also explain …some of the appeal of theism … through allegiance to a supremely powerful being [believers] are able to share in its power.”
+However, if our causal powers were infinitely larger—if we could control galaxies or warp spacetime—then we wouldn’t feel as cosmically insignificant.
+Perhaps “the causal-powers explanation might also explain …some of the appeals of theism … through allegiance to a supremely powerful being [believers] are able to share in its power.”

-Still Hughes doesn’t think our lack of causal power should lead to nihilism and despair.
-For one thing casual power, even if we had more of it, is merely an instrumental good.
-Yet what really satisfies us are things that are “intrinsically valuable to us,” even if they aren’t objectively valuable.
+Still, Hughes doesn’t think our lack of causal power should lead to nihilism and despair.
+For one thing, casual power, even if we had more of it, is merely an instrumental good.
+Yet what really satisfies are things that are “intrinsically valuable to us,” even if they aren’t objectively valuable.
 As he concludes:

 the ends that matter to us, the things that we care about most—our relationships, our projects and goals, our shared experiences, social justice, the pursuit of knowledge, the creation and appreciation of art, music and literature, and the future and fate of ours and other species—do not depend to any considerable extent on our having control over a vast but largely irrelevant Universe.
 We might be distinctly lacking in power from the cosmic perspective, and so, in a sense, insignificant.
 But having such power and such significance wouldn’t make much of a difference anyway.
 To lament its lack and respond with despair and nihilism is merely a form of narcissism.
 Most of what matters to us is right here on Earth.